-The title Voile/Toile – Toile/Voile translates to Sail/Canvas – Canvas/Sail is a play on words that emphasizes the dual nature of a striped canvas as both painting and sail, removing painting from its lofty tradition and inserting it into a discourse of utility.
+The title Voile/Toile – Toile/Voile translates to Sail/Canvas – Canvas/Sail, a play on words that emphasizes the dual nature of the striped canvases as both painting and sail, removing painting from its lofty tradition and inserting it into a discourse of utility.
 For this work, Buren considers the sail to be a painting and the water to be its exhibition space.
-When the sails are put on display, Buren states, “They are canvases that sail the wall, they expose and exhibit themselves as such, but if you go back to their source, they are and will be for a long time to come, painting setting sail.”
-Originally presented in 1975, this work has been shown in Berlin, Geneva, Villeneuve-d’Ascq, Grasmere, Tel Aviv, and Seville.
+When the sails are put on display, he states, “they are canvases that sail the wall, they expose and exhibit themselves as such, but if you go back to their source, they are and will be for a long time to come, painting setting sail.”

 ABOUT DANIEL BUREN

-Born in Paris, France in 1938, Buren has participated in major exhibitions all over world, including at the Palais des Beaux-Arts (Brussels), Centre Pompidou (Paris), Touko Musueum of Contemporary Art (Tokyo) and Solomon R. Guggenheim Museum (New York).
+Born in Paris, France in 1938, Buren has participated in major exhibitions all over world, including at the Palais des Beaux-Arts (Brussels), Centre Pompidou (Paris), Touko Museum of Contemporary Art (Tokyo) and Solomon R. Guggenheim Museum (New York).
 Buren has been a recipient of numerous awards, including the Golden Lion for his French Pavilion at the Venice Biennale (1986), the Grand Prix National de Peinture (1992), and the Premium Imperiale (2007).
 In recent years, Buren has premiered a number of commissions, including the Fondation Louis Vuitton (Paris, 2016) and the Tottenham Court Road Station (London, 2017).

 The regatta for Voile/Toile – Toile/Voile is presented in collaboration with the Minneapolis Sailing Center.

-Following the event, Buren’s sails will be displayed as a group of paintings in the order in which the boats finish the race.
+Following the event, Voile/Toile-Toile/Voile will be displayed as a group of paintings in the order in which the boats finish the race.
 The installation will be free to the public and located in the Cowles Pavilion in the Minneapolis Sculpture Garden and remain on view throughout the summer, accompanied by a series of public programs.
-When the installation closes in October, the Walker will be the first museum to acquire Voile/Toile – Toile/Voile, providing the opportunity for repeat presentations with the requirement that the piece must be performed once again.
-Accompanying the installation, a public event in conversation will take place between artist Daniel Buren and curator Pavel Pyś in the Walker Cinema on June 26.
+When the installation closes in October, the Walker will be the first museum to acquire Voile/Toile – Toile/Voile, providing the opportunity for repeat presentations with the requirement that the piece must be performed to ascertain the order in which the paintings should be displayed.